Information for undergraduates interested in research in Dr. Lutgendorf’s Psychoneuroimmunology Laboratory:

 We rely on undergraduate research assistants for many of the most critical activities in the laboratory.
-Undergraduate research assistants are needed to help recruit patients to our studies, do follow-ups on patients, interview patients, do data management, help conduct immune assays, assist with experimental studies of heart rate variability .
+Undergraduate research assistants are needed to help recruit patients to our studies, do follow-ups on patients, interview patients, do data management, help conduct immune assays, and assist with tech support for online groups for ovarian cancer patients.
 You also earn course credit for working in the lab.
 Students get 3 hours of course credit for working approximately 9 hours a week in the lab.

 Duties of undergraduate research assistants: